June 30, 2316

 He couldn’t put out the fire.
-He knew he wasn’t a Water elementalist—he was given too many chances already to prove his worth in all of the seven elements.
+He knew he couldn’t be a Water elementalist—the Academy gave him too many chances already to prove his worth in all the seven elements.
 He failed every time.
 He dropped his weight from his arms and his spine hit the solid ground behind him.
 Ethan winced as pain ripped through his body.
-The injured nerves calmed and he took in the blue sky above him.
+The injured nerves calmed, and he took in the blue sky above him.

 Clouds scattered.
 No birds.
-The sky was too blue.
-Ethan pushed his fingers through the dirt and tried to seek for that switch inside him that Taylor wanted to trigger.
+The sky too blue.
+Ethan pushed his fingers through the dirt and tried to seek for a switch inside him which Taylor wanted to trigger.
 It didn’t exist.
-He was gifted the body of an elementalist from birth, but he wasn’t one of them.
-All he needed to do was wait until the Council called for him.
-They’d give him what he wanted—death.
+Genetics gifted him the body of an elementalist from birth, but he would never be one of them.
+He needed to wait until the Council called for him.
+They’d give him what he wanted.
+Death.

 “If you don’t pass this test it’ll be reported as another fail on your record.”
 Taylor warned.